How NetWitness Investigate Works

 Navigate View

-Note: By default, the Navigate view is disabled in Version 11.6 as the Filter Events Panel in the Events view provides this functionality.
+Note: By default, the Navigate view is disabled as the Events Meta Panel in the Events view provides this functionality.
 To enable the Navigate view, see Configure the Navigate View and Legacy Events View.

 The Navigate view provides the capability to drill into and query metadata for network, logs, and endpoint events on a Broker, Concentrator, or Decoder (though investigating a Decoder is not typical).
 For certain configured meta keys, such as IP address, or hostname, you can see additional context information around a value using the Context Hub.
 The Navigate view also provides a sequential visualization of the data in a timeline.
 This figure illustrates the Navigate view.